-In his first press conference after becoming prime minister, Malcolm Turnbull announced that his would be an optimistic 21st century government and also that there had never been a more exciting time to be Australian.
+In his first press conference after becoming prime minister, Malcolm Turnbull announced that his would be an optimistic 21st century government, and that there had never been a more exciting time to be Australian.
 In line with this, an innovation program was later announced to boost CSIRO and collaborative research, and to make it easier for overseas entrepreneurs to obtain visas to come to Australia.
 Responding to growing community concern, Turnbull also highlighted addressing domestic violence as a national priority and offered new funding for this in a Women’s Safety Package initiative.
-The government began an examination of ways to prevent multinational tax avoidance, to ensure companies that made a profit in Australia pay tax here.
+The government began to examine ways to prevent multi-national tax avoidance in order to ensure that companies which made a profit in Australia paid tax here.
 Turnbull also softened the tone of the debate on national security, indicating that counter-terrorism measures needed to be right, not just tough.
 Turnbull won the 2016 election, but the government’s significant majority was reduced to a single seat in the House of Representatives.
 In addition to this, the Senate electoral reforms on preference numbering, combined with a double dissolution, did not bring about the desired Coalition majority in the upper house.
-Instead, the Turnbull Government must work with an expanded crossbench consisting of Greens, Pauline Hanson’s One Nation party, the Nick Xenophon Team and a number of independents.
+Instead, the Turnbull Government needed to work with an expanded crossbench consisting of Greens, Pauline Hanson’s One Nation party, the Centre Alliance Party and a number of independents.

-In an interview on the ABC 7.30 Report, in his first week as prime minister, Turnbull indicated his strong support for philanthropy and that Kirribilli House was ‘a great location to use for charities and opportunities to support good causes.’
+In an interview on the ABCs 7.30 Report, in his first week as prime minister Turnbull indicated his strong support for philanthropy and that Kirribilli House in Sydney was ‘a great location to use for charities and opportunities to support good causes.’
 His view was, ‘… if you do well, you’ve got to give something back.
 That’s why I encourage people to be generous.
 That’s why I encourage and practice philanthropy.’
 In June 2014, Turnbull launched the ‘One Million Donors Program’ which aimed to see one million Australians giving to charities through their individual workplaces by 2020.
-In this speech, Turnbull outlined in some detail his personal philosophy on giving, ‘But the whole point of philanthropy is that it is not reciprocal.
+In his launch speech Turnbull outlined in some detail his personal philosophy on giving: ‘But the whole point of philanthropy is that it is not reciprocal.
 It is the voluntary surrender of something that is yours, purely for the benefit of others.
 And it is a critically important part of our social integrity, of our social cohesion.’
 Turnbull, with his wife Lucy, established the Turnbull Foundation in 2001 to support grass-roots charities.
-Their first donation of $93000 was to the Redfern Foundation for the purchase of two vans to be used by Aboriginal families.
-Turnbull ended his ‘One Millions Donors’ address saying, ‘what you’re really doing, is giving love practical form.
+Their first donation of $93,000 was to the Redfern Foundation for the purchase of two vans to be used by Aboriginal families.
+Turnbull ended his ‘One Million Donors’ address by saying, ‘what you’re really doing, is giving love practical form.
 And that is so important.’

 Annabel Crabb, Constituent Letter: Malcolm Turnbull, Canberra Al Desko, Series 1, Episode 3, 2015